Lincoln vs Miller vs Hobart: Which Welder Brand Is Best? (2026)

 Price$500-600$500-600

 Verdict: At the same price, the Hobart Handler 140 edges ahead on wire drive quality, voltage granularity, and wire feed speed range.
 The Lincoln Easy MIG 140 counters with lighter weight and better setup guidance.
 Both are excellent — you genuinely cannot go wrong with either.
+For a deeper look at the 210A tier, see our Hobart Handler 210 vs Lincoln 210 MP head-to-head comparison.

 Multi-Process: Lincoln vs Miller (200A+ Class)